 Cornell University, PhD in Food Science and Technology (Ithaca, NY): Only applicants for whom we can identify funding for will be admitted to our program.
 Graduate assistantships include: full tuition, health insurance and an annual stipend of approximately $36,000.
 Renewal of financial support each semester is contingent upon academic performance constituting good standing in the graduate field and satisfactory performance in any teaching or research responsibilities.

 New York University Steinhardt, PhD in Nutrition and Dietetics (New York, NY): The department offers our full-time doctoral students a competitive funding program that includes tuition and living expenses and includes teaching opportunities, and faculty mentoring.
 All doctoral applicants regardless of citizenship will be considered for scholarships, assistantships, and fellowships.
 If you are accepted as a full-time NYU Steinhardt PhD student without an alternate funding source, you are eligible for our generous funding package, which includes a scholarship and tuition remission.

-University of British Columbia, PhD in Food Science (Vancouver, BC, Canada): All full-time students who begin a UBC-Vancouver PhD program in September 2018 or later will be provided with a funding package of at least $18,000 for each of the first four years of their PhD.
+University of British Columbia, PhD in Food Science (Vancouver, BC, Canada): All full-time students who begin a UBC-Vancouver PhD program will be provided with a funding package of at least $22,000 for each of the first four years of their PhD.
 The funding package may consist of any combination of internal or external awards, teaching-related work, research assistantships, and graduate academic assistantships.